Knobbed hornbill: Ecology

 As with other hornbills, the knobbed hornbill is believed to be monogamous.
 Its diet consists mainly of fruits, but it will also take insects and small vertebrates.
 Breeding season spans 27–30 weeks and appears to be triggered by a dramatic reduction in rainfall.
 The female seals itself inside a tree hole for egg-laying using its own feces.
 During this time, the male will provide foods for the female and the young through a slit in the seal.

 Knobbed hornbills are important seed dispersers in their habitat and influence the initial fate of seeds of several tropical forest tree species.

 Conservation

 The species is currently classified as vulnerable by the IUCN.
-Despite being locally very common, they are threatened by habitat destruction from logging (since they depend on large and mature trees for breeding) and to some extent by hunting.
+While common in their remaining habitats, they are threatened by habitat destruction from logging (since they depend on large and mature trees for breeding), and to a lesser extent by hunting.